 - Type II: Balanced (roughly 1:1) THC-CBD ratio

 Often preferred by recreational users for its potency, Type I is the most common cannabis chemotype.
-But for improving sexual function, it seems Types II and III may be more effective.
-These types may make dosing THC easier, which is why they are sometimes more popular among clinicians 3.
-They may also help manage the biphasic effect of THC, where lower doses could help depression, anxiety and stress, while higher doses of THC can actually cause them.
+But for improving sexual function, Types II and III may be more effective.
+These types may make dosing THC easier, which is why they are sometimes more popular among clinicians 1.
+They may also help manage the biphasic effects of THC, where lower doses could help depression, anxiety, and stress, while higher doses of THC can cause them or make them worse.

 Best terpenes for sex

-There are many studies that can speak to these effects, but most of them are pre-clinical, which means they don’t involve human participants.
-This means that the best way to use this information is in order to narrow down your possibilities when choosing cannabis products, remembering that there’s still a lot we don’t know about if and how these chemovars work for sex (or more specifically — stress, anxiety and depression).
+There are many studies that can speak to these effects but most of them are pre-clinical, which means they didn’t involve human participants.
+The best way to use this information to take it into consideration while narrowing down the possibilities when choosing cannabis products, keeping in mind that there’s still a lot we don’t know about if and how these chemovars work for sex (or more specifically — stress, anxiety, and depression).

 Terpenes to consider: linalool, pinene

-- In a clinical study that examined the effects of inhaled linalool on 24 participants, the researchers concluded that “linalool proved to be stress-relieving as determined by heart rate”4.
+- In a clinical study that examined the effects of inhaled linalool on 24 participants, the researchers concluded that “linalool proved to be stress-relieving as determined by heart rate.”2

-- In a number of animal model studies, pinene has shown to effectively reduce stress levels of mice5.
+- In a number of animal model studies, pinene has shown to effectively reduce stress levels of mice3.

 Terpenes to consider: linalool, limonene, BCP

 - Silexan is a well studied medicine that is based on lavender oil (linalool being the active ingredient).
-A review based on seven different clinical trials concluded that “Silexan is a safe and effective treatment in anxiety disorders.”6 However, it’s worth noting that the dose of Silexan often used is higher than the one found in most cannabis.
+A review based on seven different clinical trials concluded that “Silexan is a safe and effective treatment in anxiety disorders.”4 However, it’s worth noting that the dose of Silexan often used is higher than what can be found in most cannabis products.

-- A preclinical study that tested the anxiolytic effect of different types of limonene stated that “limonene epoxide exerts an anxiolytic-like effect on mice, and could serve as a new approach for the treatment of anxiety.”7 Limonene epoxide is one of the degradation products of limonene.
+- A preclinical study that tested the anxiolytic effect of different types of limonene stated that “limonene epoxide exerts an anxiolytic-like effect on mice, and could serve as a new approach for the treatment of anxiety.”5 Limonene epoxide is a derivative of limonene.

-- In a 2014 study, BCP showed to be an effective anxiolytic agent (in mice) through interaction with the cannabinoid receptor CB28.
+- In a 2014 study, BCP showed to be an effective anxiolytic agent in mice through interaction with the cannabinoid receptor CB26.

 Terpenes to consider: linalool, pinene, limonene, BCP

-- A 2015 study in mice suggested that “linalool and Beta-pinene produce an antidepressant-like effect.9”
+- A 2015 study in mice suggested that “linalool and Beta-pinene produce an antidepressant-like effect.”7

-- A 2019 study stated that “limonene possessed an antidepressant effect in CUMS (chronic unpredictable mild stress) mice,10” and there is also some preliminary evidence in humans to support this.
+- A 2019 study stated that “limonene possessed an antidepressant effect in CUMS (chronic unpredictable mild stress) mice,”8 and there is also some preliminary evidence in humans to support this.

-- According to a 2020 study performed on animal models, “BCP may be effective in treating depression and stress related mental illnesses.11”
+- According to a 2020 study performed on animals, “BCP may be effective in treating depression and stress related mental illnesses.”9

-Cannabis strains often have one dominant terpene with concentrations above 1% and a few more with more modest concentrations between 0.1 and 1%, or a few (often two to five) terpenes in modest concentrations of 0.1% to 1%.
+Cannabis strains often have one dominant terpene with concentrations above 1% and a few more with more modest concentrations between 0.1 and 1%, or a few (often two to five) terpenes in modest concentrations of 0.1-1%.
 That being said, terpenes are considered as being of pharmacological interest at concentrations above 0.05%, so it makes sense to see much lower numbers compared to the concentrations of THC or CBD.
-The Cannigma strain reviews are based on average numbers from test results of products that have a similar name.
+The Cannigma strain reviews are based on average numbers from test results of products that have similar names.
 But what’s really going to affect your experience is the ingredients in the one you choose.

-The following list of marijuana strains (chemovars) may help you narrow down the options, but keep in mind you could also find the below products with different chemical profiles.
+The following list of marijuana strains (chemovars) may help you narrow down the options, but keep in mind you could also find the following products with varying chemical profiles.
 Therefore, it’s important to know which cannabinoids and terpenes are more likely to work for what you’re trying to achieve, whether it be to help with stress, anxiety or depression.

 The most important factor to consider is the chemical profile, and not necessarily the specific name.
-Keep in mind that strains dominant with BCP and/or linalool are also more likely to induce sleep, so if this is an issue you can look for chemovars high in limonene and/or pinene instead.
+Keep in mind that strains dominant with BCP or linalool are also more likely to induce sleep, so if this is an issue you can look for chemovars high in limonene or pinene instead.